Success in Photography Is in the Details

 Duration: 90 minutes with time for Q&A

-Available as an In-Person or Virtual Presentation
+The Art of Seeing is available as an In-Person or Virtual Presentation

 Intended audience: Photographers of all levels.
 This is an excellent Camera Club talk and it has also been presented as a Keynote talk.